Wyshynski's Weekly Reader: Brian Boyle's tearful triumph

 Puck headlines

-Buffalo Sabres goalie Robin Lehner honored fallen K-9 officer Craig Lehner with a customized jersey in warmups.
+Buffalo Sabres goalie Robin Lehner will honor fallen K-9 officer Craig Lehner by wearing a customized jersey during warm-ups on Friday night.
 [Buffalo News]

 Players on the Plattsburgh State women's hockey team were disciplined by the school after it viewed a Snapchat video that showed "three members of the team drinking alcohol on the team bus as the team traveled to dinner after the championship game."
-Or, as it's more commonly known, "playing on a college hockey team."
 [NBC 5]

 A scorching rant about the Florida Panthers: "I can't honestly be encouraged to invest time and money into this product right now.
 And until they make some adjustments and prove to me that they are serious about winning, I won't.
 Maybe you shouldn't either."
 [Panther Parkway]